Sgt. Slaughter (G.I. Joe): Sunbow

 Sgt.
 Slaughter had another prominent role in the episode "Ninja Holiday".
 In this episode, he accepts an invitation, intended for Wet Suit, to compete in a martial arts tournament hosted by Cobra Commander in secret.
 Going by Wet Suit's identity, Sgt.
 Slaughter learns of the purpose of the contest – to find a candidate for a Cobra assassin.
 After winning the competition and helping the Joes foil the plot, Sgt.
 Slaughter learns he was supposed to assassinate Serpentor, and is disappointed about missing this opportunity.

 G.I.
 Joe: The Movie

 Sgt.
 Slaughter plays a vital role in G.I.
 Joe: The Movie.
 He is shown as the leader and special drill instructor for the Renegades, as well as Lt.
-Falcon after the latter was court-martialed.
+Falcon after the latter was court-martialed by General Hawk for derelict of duty and reassigned to the Slaughterhouse at Duke's persuasion.
 Sgt.
-Slaughter, the Renegades and Falcon are sent on a reconnaissance mission to the Terror Drome, where they overhear Cobra's plan for a second attack on G.I.
+Slaughter considered Lt.
+Falcon a foul-up and has his Renegades re-train him to live up to Duke and General Hawk's expectations.
+Sgt.
+Slaughter, the Renegades, and Lt.
+Falcon are sent on a reconnaissance mission to the Terror Drome where they overhear Cobra's plan for a second attack on G.I.
 Joe to steal the Broadcast Energy Transmitter (B.E.T.).
 Sgt.
 Slaughter plants a bomb inside the Terror Drome.
-He convinces the Renegades to save Falcon when he is captured, and the five escape the Terror Drome before it is destroyed by the bomb.
+He convinces the Renegades to save Lt.
+Falcon when he is captured and the five escape the Terror Drome before it is destroyed by the bomb.
 They are some of the last Joes available for the final battle.
 Slaughter's use of wrestling moves is vital in saving the day when he manages to defeat Nemesis Enforcer in combat.